 ATM Fees

 Quickbooks Checking limits users to four free in-network ATM withdrawals per month.
-After that, it’ll cost $3 per transaction.
+After the limit, they charge $3 per transaction.
 The same $3 fee applies to any out-of-network withdrawals, plus whatever the ATM charges.

 Foreign Transaction Fees